(Click on + for prices and bookings)

 In the afternoon we will move the short distance into the nearby Yala National Park for a game drive to look for the Sri Lankan endemic subspecies of Leopard.
 Here we will also likely come across some of the birds found at Bundala (listed above) and at Udawalawe (listed below).
 There is also a good chance of finding Asian Elephant here too, which is always a treat.

 In the morning we drive to the dry lowlands of Udawalawe National Park.
-After checking in at the accommodation we will explore the fantastic Udawalawe National Park in search of dry-zone birds, which abound here.
+After checking in at the accommodation we will explore this fantastic park in search of dry-zone birds, which abound here.

-After some more early-morning birding in the Udawalawe area we will commence our ascent to reach the cooler interiors of Nuwara Eliya (1,890m).
-We will stop for any ‘good’ birds noted along the way, but principally the morning is for driving today.
+After some more early-morning birding in the Udawalawe area we will commence our ascent to reach the cooler interiors of Nuwara Eliya (1,890 meters/6200 feet).
+We will stop for any good birds noted along the way, but principally the morning is for driving today.
 Nuwara Eliya is the most famous hill station in Sri Lanka, named by some “Little England”, as it still bears evidence of its colonial past with its English-style holiday homes, a racecourse, vegetable gardens, shooting ranges, an urban park, a few pubs, flower gardens, and a fine 18-hole golf course.
 As we ascend vast stretches of tea gardens dominate the landscape, a cash crop introduced by the British, which is currently the country’s third-highest revenue earner.
-A serious drop in temperature (around 10-15 degrees Centigrade) at Nuwara Eliya will necessitate sweaters!
+A serious drop in temperature (around 10-15 degrees Celsius/50-59 degrees Fahrenheit) at Nuwara Eliya will necessitate sweaters!

 Finally we will reach our cozy highland lodge, where we will stay for two nights.

 Overnight: Nuwara Eliya

 Day 12.
 Nuwara Eliya, looking for montane endemics and other specials